 At Judicare, we have decades of experience advising clients on buying property in countries all over the world, including Spain, Portugal, Greece, Italy, Cyprus, Brazil, Morocco and the UAE.

-We can guide you through the whole process of buying a property in a foreign jurisdiction, as well as advising on issues such as how property abroad affects inheritance, tax and other important issues.
+Our legal team will guide you through the whole process of buying a property in a foreign jurisdiction, as well as advising on issues such as how property abroad affects inheritance, tax and other important issues.

-Our UK-based international property team can help to make sure you stay safe when buying property abroad, so you can make your plans a reality safely and with no hidden surprises.
+Our international property team can help to make sure you stay safe when buying property abroad, so you can make your plans a reality safely and with no hidden surprises.